What Happens After the Hackathon? Turning Winning Ideas into Successful Startups

 After refining your idea and building a prototype, don't forget to establish a proper business structure and ensure legal compliance.
 Choose an appropriate business structure such as an LLC or corporation, and register your business with the state.

 Note that the LLC cost in Texas is relatively affordable compared to some other states.
+Be mindful of LLC annual fees by state, as these vary and impact long-term budgeting.
 Obtain necessary licenses and permits, comply with tax obligations, and protect your intellectual property.

 Addressing these aspects early on will build a strong foundation for your startup's growth and success.